archerydwd/blog/README.md

 ctrl + c
 ```

+=
-**Create the article model**
+###Create the article model

-First we will need an article model, this file lives at: src/model/article.erl and you should
+First we will require an article model, this file lives at: src/model/article.erl and you should
 insert the following into it:

 ```
 -module(article, [Id, ArticleTitle, ArticleText]).
 -compile(export_all).
 ```

-We need to explain some things here.
+I need to explain some things here.

-* The name of the file should be non-plural and in the -module part, the name should be the exact same (not including .erl extension of course)
+* The name of the file should be non-plural and in the -module part, the name should be the exact same (not including .erl extension of course).
-* The attribute list is the [Id, ArticleTitle, ArticleText] part and this should always start with Id, which sets Chicago Boss to auto generate the id.
+* The attribute list is the [Id, ArticleTitle, ArticleText] part and this should always start with Id, which sets Chicago Boss to auto-generate the id.
 The names should all use camel case (even though in the database it will be article_title).
-* -compile(export_all) is put in to export all functions available to the article model.
+* -compile(export_all). is put in to the file to export all functions available in the article model.

+=
-**Create the article controller**
+###Create the article controller

-The second thing we will need to do is to create the controller associated with the article.
-This file will live at:
+The second thing we will do is create the controller associated with the article:

+>touch src/controller/cb_blog_articles_controller.erl

-src/controller/cb_blog_articles_controller.erl
+>vim src/controller/cb_blog_articles_controller.erl

 ```
 -module(cb_blog_articles_controller, [Req]).
 -compile(export_all).